alanvantony/UItorunPythonScripts/README.md

-# UItorunPythonScripts
-Python Django Project to run python scripts from a frontend user Interface

-**This is purely an academic project to learn how the Python server side scripts can run from a User interface at the frontend**
+**This project is primarily intended for academic purposes, aiming to explore the execution of Python server-side scripts via a frontend user interface.**

 SOFTWARE REQUIREMENTS

+● Python
+● Bootstrap 5
+● Django
+● HTML 5
+● CSS3
-● Python ● Bootstrap 5 ● Django ● HTML 5 ● CSS3  ● Visual Studio Code - Code Editor
+● Visual Studio Code - Code Editor

-The front end has a minimal Home page with a button called 'Scripts'.
-When you click on Scripts , it will redirect to a seperate landing page for Script buttons .
-In this page,  you will see the buttons for your specific scripts .
-The footer and header are seperate HTML pages and can be added to other pages as needed .
-So for testing , I have three buttons in the landing page  'ARP script' - This will run an arp lookup in the backend and return the output to a well formatted HTML page , 'Port Scan' -This is a simple Python script to check for any open ports , 'FindMyIP' - This will find your public IP and return the output to an HTML page .
+The frontend comprises a minimalist Home page featuring a button labeled 'Scripts'.
+Upon clicking on 'Scripts', users are redirected to a dedicated landing page for script execution.
+Here, specific script buttons are displayed.
+The header and footer are separate HTML pages and can be incorporated into other pages as required.
+For the purpose of testing, three buttons are provided on the landing page:

+'ARP script': This button executes an ARP lookup in the backend and presents the output in a well-formatted HTML page.
+'Port Scan': Executes a simple Python script to check for open ports.
+'FindMyIP': Identifies the user's public IP and displays the output on an HTML page.
-You can directly write these Python scripts as functions in views.py and also instead of writing very large functions you can split it up with small ones  .
-For eg: for an arp lookup,  a simple function called 'get_arp' to do the lookup and then you can call this function from another function 'display_arp'.
-So whenever 'diplay_arp' is called as an 'action' it will call the get_arp first.
-The diplay_arp as a seperate function is needed to read the 'ARP' output properly and then render it to an HTML page .
-This approach of splitting functions will be useful when you write large functions with lots of read/writes.
+The Python scripts can be implemented directly as functions in views.py.
+To enhance readability and maintainability, it is recommended to break down large functions into smaller ones.
+For instance, for an ARP lookup, a function named 'get_arp' can handle the lookup, which can then be called from another function, 'display_arp'.
+Thus, whenever 'display_arp' is invoked as an action, it initiates the 'get_arp' function first.
+Utilizing separate functions aids in effectively managing functions with extensive read/write operations.

-It needs a seperate HTML page for each script to render the script output in a formatted way , also seperate HTML pages are needed to handle errors.
-The urls.py should also be tweaked accordingly .
+Each script requires a separate HTML page to present the output in a formatted manner, and dedicated HTML pages are essential for error handling.
+The urls.py file should be adjusted accordingly to accommodate these requirements.